bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 ## Appendix 2: Setting up an Ethereum Node

-In the course of writing this example I had to setup an Ethereum node.
+In the course of writing this example, I had to set up an Ethereum node.
 It was a slow and painful process so I thought I would share the steps I took to make it easier for others.

 ### Geth setup and sync